Perarasu: Career

 During the making of Sivakasi, representatives from AVM Productions approached Perarasu to make a film with Ajith Kumar in the lead role.
 The director immediately accepted the offer and told the producer the story of the film during the meeting and the film was announced publicly two days later.
 In August 2005, it became clear that the film would begin in November and that Riyaz Khan would play the lead antagonist role in the project.
 Sadha was signed on to play the lead role after early reports suggested that either Nayanthara, Renuka Menon or Gopika would play the lead female role.
 The film was named Thirupathi and was launched officially on 15 September 2005 with Vijay attending the opening ceremony.
 The film was critically panned with critics claiming that the film drew too much resemblance to Perarasu's previous projects, but became a commercial success.

 After the success of Thirupathi, Perarasu announced a project called "Pandigai" with S. J. Suryah, but the project was cancelled and he announced his next project Dharmapuri with Vijayakanth in 2006 since Rathnam expressed his desire of Perarasu directing a film for him again after Sivakasi.
 When Rathnam and Vijayakanth heard the ‘one liner’ of the film, they both liked it instantly and thus Dharmapuri was created without even a heroine.

 Perarasu's next film was Pazhani, starring Bharath and Kajal Aggarwal, but became an above average venture at the box office.
 He then directed films like Thiruvannamalai and Thiruthani.
 Thiruvannamalai was a commercial success, but Thiruthani became a box-office bomb.
 Later, Perarasu made his directorial debut in Malayalam with Samrajyam 2, which was also partially reshot in Tamil as Tihar.
 Samrajyam 2 was the sequel of Samrajyam which starred Mammootty in the lead role.
 The Malayalam and Tamil versions received negative reviews from critics and became a box-office bomb.

 Filmmaking style

 Perarasu primarily directs films he claims are "aimed at the common man who looks at pure entertainment" rather than critics or intellectuals.
-He also wants his films to be packed with mind-blowing soundtrack, fast-paced script and punch dialogues inserted along with sentiments, humour, twists and turns.
 Due to his films being named after towns and cities, Perarasu has been nicknamed "Oorarasu" by the media, the term being a portmanteau of "oor" (meaning town or city) and his name Perarasu.